Frequently asked questions

 The discipline of speech pathology offers two pathways to becoming a speech pathologist:

-- A four year undergraduate program - Bachelor of Applied Science (Speech Pathology)
+- Undergraduate program (4 years) - Bachelor of Applied Science (Speech Pathology)

-- A 2 year Master’s program (4 years part-time) - Master of Speech Language Pathology (Course Code SC112).
+- Master’s program (2 years full-time or 4 years part-time) - Master of Speech Language Pathology.
 This postgraduate course provides a professional pathway to becoming a speech pathologist for students who already hold a bachelor degree

 Applicants with a disability are encouraged to apply.
 If you have a serious mobility disability, an uncorrected sensory difficulty (vision or hearing) or a diagnosed learning disability, please contact the Discipline for advice on preparation and completion as soon as possible.

-The Faculty of Health Sciences offers the three year Bachelor of Health Sciences course which has a Hearing and Speech specialist stream.
-This is an alternative pathway to becoming a qualified speech pathologist.
+The Faculty of Health Sciences offers the three year Bachelor of Health Sciences course which has a Hearing and Speech major.
+This is an alternative pathway to which leads to applying for the Master of Speech and Language Pathology course, so after 5 years you will be a qualified Speech Pathologist.